VNDNS/vizual/tasks/generateComponent.md

 4) Create a Component Configuration for that component type.
 ./frontend/plugins/animation/components/animation/component-configurations/<componentType>Configuration.
+No need to create a Headline.
+This is taken care of in the Sidebar.tsx file.

 5) For each required input, that we need to configure the component, we should implement a component input like this: